WillBerner/mousikal/README.md

 The client code for a music discussion web application using Vue.js, Axios, and JWTs.
 Built as a group final project for UNC-CH's Modern Web Development course.
 The primary function of searching no longer works - my Spotify API key has expired and the application never got hosted anywhere permanently.

 Users could register an account, saved in an Express/Node backend with a basic data-store implementation, and then login and recieve a jwt to send authorized requests with.
 The user could then perform CRUD operations on this data-store database by way of commenting on and favoriting certain album pulled from Spotify's API, allowing the user to discuss the album with other users.
+Users could search for and view different albums and even listen to short previews of any song of an album they were viewing.

 # Some images of the application: